 Additional requirements for the rotations are at the discretion of the rotation advisor.
 It is expected that the student will participate in the group meetings and journal clubs associated with this advisor (basically "join" the group).
 As part of their evaluation of the student, advisors are free to require presentations by the student at relevant group meetings, as well as other tasks such as sample preparation, data collection, analysis, calculations, coding, etc. The potential advisor is free to evaluate those skills they consider the most important in judging the student's ability as a potential researcher in their group.

-First Summer of Research - Getting up to Speed on PhD Research Literature
+First Summer of Research - Getting up to Speed on PhD Research Literature reading of literature in the chosen field of research as preparation for

 Timeline